marchocobar/redesigned-pancake/exampleREADME.md

   - [Questions](#questions)

   ## Installation
-  Use npm Inquirer and node
+  Install Node.js and npm Inquirer

   ## Usage
-  Run node in command line and answer the following question prompts
+  Install and run node and inquirer and answer question prompts in command line to generate  file

   ## Contribute
   N/A